SSWConsulting/SSW.Rules.Content/rules/microsoft-recommended-frameworks-for-automated-ui-driven-functional-testing/rule.md

 Xamarin.UITest runs on top of the NUnit unit test framework and can test mobile applications.
 It integrates tightly with Xamarin.iOS and Xamarin.Android projects to test Xamarin-based apps but can also test native applications.

+### Coded UI Tests – Deprecated

+Visual Studio 2019 will be the last version of visual studio that supports coded UI tests so this should only be considered if you already have significant investment in existing coded UI tests.

+Coded UI tests could test Web, Winforms, WPF and Silverlight applications.